The Most Important Running Stretches

 What's OK When It Comes to Running Stretches?

 The OK approach is to continue to ignore running stretches.
-I'd say the "What's Bad" and "What's OK" group cover about 98% of the running population....
+I'd say the "What's OK" group covers at least 95% of the running population....
 What set's apart the OK approach from the Bad approach is that you understand that your muscles need some warming up and cooling down.

 However, because you are not interested in anything but running, or do not think you have enough time to do anything else, or don't appreciate the value of stretching, your running routine consists of just running.
 However, big difference with the previous group, you take it easy the first 10-20 minutes of your run through an easy jog or slow run.
 And you also ensure that your run finishes with an easy run or walk for about 10-20 minutes.